Sharath424/Spring-Boot-2.7.8/README.md

 ![Spring :hello-web-object](images/hello-webjson.png)

-* As observered with out any intervention Spring Web starter is allowing us to create JSON responses from Java Objects
+* As observered without any intervention Spring Web starter is allowing us to create JSON responses from Java Objects

 * Again, it's the magic of Spring Boot auto-configuration.
 If Jackson is on the classpath of an application, instances of the default object to JSON (and vice versa) converters are auto-configured by Spring Boot.